krussll/tarothappy/_posts/2020-11-06-lawn-bowls-hand-signals.md

 This is used if you want to let the bowler know that a certain bowl is one of the oppositions.

-This signal is done by pointing at the bowl and waving your right hand, as if you’re wafting something away
+This signal is done by pointing at the bowl and waving your right hand, as if you’re wafting something away.

 ### Bowls are touching